 Statistics is an academic and professional discipline encompassing the gathering, examination, and understanding of data.
 Additionally, effective communication of findings is a crucial skill for statistics professionals.
-As a result, statistics is an essential tool for data scientists, who must collect and analyze vast volumes of organized and unstructured data and report on their results.
+As a result, statistics is an essential tool for data scientists, who must collect and analyze vast volumes of organized and unstructured data and report on their school results.

 The master’s degree in data science is a popular degree option that prepares students for careers in various industries with the fastest development rates.
 Professional data scientists are in great demand, and this trend is expected to continue.
 Students in most Data Science Master’s Degree programs must have a background in computer science, mathematics, statistics, or a related discipline.
 Some schools additionally require students to have prior practical experience in data science or statistics.